 Additionally, the social aspect of cybercrime is very important.
 Consider the following statistics:

-- 66% of cyber breaches are caused by employee negligence or malfeasance.
+- Softactivity claims that 34% of cyber breaches are caused by employee negligence or malfeasance.

-- The average cost to a company of a single global data breach is $4.44 million.
+- According to IBM, the average cost to a company of a single global data breach is $4.45 million.

 Tips for Employers